Skip to main content

 • grant_type and assertion: either a raw partner JWT (grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer) or a refresh_token from a prior server-side exchange (grant_type=refresh_token).

-• return_url (optional): where to send the user when they leave.
+• return_url (optional): where to send the user when they leave or the session can’t resume.
+It is not the success redirect; on success the user lands on target.

 Have the user’s browser POST a form to /auth/launch, either as a top-level navigation or into an iframe you’ve embedded (point the form’s target at the frame).
 The app exchanges the JWT, establishes the session, and redirects to target.
 A server-rendered auto-submitting form is the usual way: